Pre-training General Trajectory Embeddings with Maximum Multi-view Entropy Coding: Experiments

 \subsection{Settings}

-For all datasets, we sort trajectories by their starting time, and split the whole trajectory set into the training, evaluation and testing sets by 8:1:1.
-Both embedding models and downstream models are trained with the training set, early-stopped on the evaluation set, and calculated final metrics on the testing set.
-We choose Top-N accuracy (i.e., Acc@$N$, $N\in [1, 5, 10, 20]$) and macro-F1 as the evaluation metrics for both tasks.
+For all datasets, we sort trajectories by their start time and split the whole trajectory set into training, evaluation, and testing sets by 8:1:1.
+Both pre-training embedding methods and downstream predictors are trained with the training set.
+The embedding methods are pre-trained for 30 epochs, while the downstream predictors are stopped early on the evaluation set.
+The final metrics are calculated on the testing set.
+We use Top-$N$ accuracy (i.e., Acc@$N$, $N=1, 5$) for the similar trajectory search task; Acc@$N$, $N=1, 5$, and macro-F1 for the destination prediction task; and mean absolute error (MAE), root mean square error (RMSE), and mean absolute percentage error (MAPE) for the travel time estimation task.
+We run each set of experiments 10 times and report the mean and deviation of the metrics.

-We implement all models using PyTorch \cite{paszke2019pytorch}. \footnote{The code and datasets are attached in the supplementary material, and will be published on GitHub after the review.} The size of input latent vector $d_L$ is set to 64, the target dimension of the result trajectory embedding vectors $d_O$ and the hidden size of feed-forward networks are set to 128.
-For our proposed model, we construct the encoder using 1 encoder layer, and set the length of anchor sequence $N_{A_1}$ to 2, the number of attention heads $N_H$ to 8.
-The number of negative samples $n_\mathrm{neg}$ is set to 2, and the temperature $\tau$ is set to 0.07.
-During optimization, we choose the Adam optimizer and an initial learning rate of 0.001 across the board.
-All experiments were run on a GPU cluster with 4 workers, where each worker equipped with one Intel Xeon Silver 4210 CPU, and 4 NVIDIA RTX2080Ti GPUs.
+All models are implemented using PyTorch~\cite{paszke2019pytorch}.\footnote{The code and sample datasets are available in the supplementary material, and will be published on GitHub after the review.} The proposed method has five key hyper-parameters, whose ranges and optimal values are listed in Table~\ref{table:hyper-parameters}.
+We choose parameters based on the Acc@1 results of the similar trajectory search task on the validation set of the Chengdu dataset.
+We report the effectiveness of these parameters in Section~\ref{sec:impact-of-hyper-parameters}.